-In-kind Contributed services are recorded at their estimated fair value at the date of donation and have been included in revenues and expenses.
+In-kind contributed services are recorded at their estimated fair value at the date of donation and have been included in revenues and expenses.
 Donated services are recognized if the services create or enhance a nonfinancial asset or the services require specialized skills that are provided by individuals possessing those skills.
-In-kind contributed program services consist of volunteer hours for the Lifeline and totaled \$34,900 for both the years ended December 31, 2021 and 2020.
+In-kind contributed program services consist of volunteer hours for the Lifeline and totaled \$33,600 and \$34,900 for the years ended December 31, 2022 and 2021, respectively.